chvancooten/maldev-for-dummies/Exercises/Exercise 2 - Basic Shellcode Injector/README.md

 This exercise is actually very similar to [Exercise 1](../Exercise%201%20-%20Basic%20Shellcode%20Loader/) in terms of implementation.
 The basic approach is comparable to the `VirtualAlloc()` method we saw there, except this time we are using a different API combination: `OpenProcess()` to get a handle on the target process, `VirtualAllocEx()` to allocate executable memory in the remote process, `WriteProcessMemory()` to copy the shellcode into the allocated, and `CreateRemoteThread()` to execute the shellcode as part of the target process.

 > 😎 If you're feeling adventurous, you can use the native API (Nt-functions from `NTDLL.dll`) counterparts of these functions instead.
-See also [bonus exercise 3](../BONUS%20Exercise%203%20-%20Basic%20Injector%20Using%20Native%20APIs/).
 Alternatively, look at other ways to expose your shellcode to the target process' memory, such as `NtCreateSection()` and `NtMapViewOfSection()` (example [here](https://www.ired.team/offensive-security/code-injection-process-injection/ntcreatesection-+-ntmapviewofsection-code-injection)).

 ### Getting a handle